 Sara's younger sister.
 Although she could be considered a priestess herself, she has little interest in the legends and religion of her native island, believing it to be myth, and is much more interested in the technological wonders of the developed world.
-She is also the grandmother of Sheryl Nome, and one day becomes the leading scientific authority on the Protoculture and the Vajra.

 - Genki Girl: Very energetic, and can often be found climbing tall trees.

 - Love Triangle: She definitely has a crush on Shin, and competes with her sister for his attention.

 - Psychic Powers: To a lesser extent than her sister, but she has them.
 It turns out to be due to the Protoculture tampering with her ancestor's DNA.